openguild-labs/open-hack-yield-farm/README.md

 # 🌾 OpenHack Yield Farming Challenge 💰

-This challenge involves creating a smart contract for yield farming where users can stake LP tokens and earn rewards.
+This challenge involves creating a smart yield-farming contract where users can stake LP tokens and earn rewards.
 You'll learn about DeFi mechanics, reward distribution, and staking mechanisms in Solidity. 🚀

 ## 🎯 Challenge Overview